-The simplest and most well-studied image reconstruction method is linear regression [1, 3, 7].
-Optimal reconstruction kernels are learned for each RGC using least-squares regression of recorded responses to many visual images, and the reconstruction of a new incident image is computed with the sum of the filters weighted by the measured response of each cell.
-The quality of linearly reconstructed images can be enhanced by applying an autoencoder neural network to impose natural image priors [8], or by using deep neural networks to non-linearly recover additional high spatial frequency image components [4].
-Neural networks can also be directly trained (supervised) for reconstruction from raw data, but this is data-intensive, and has limited their use to simulated data, or low-dimensional stimuli and small numbers of cells [9].
-These direct approaches leave substantial room for improvement and interpretation.
-A Bayesian formulation, in which encoding model and image priors are made explicit and are separately designed and optimized, offers a more flexible and interpretable solution.
+The simplest and most well-studied image reconstruction method is linear regression [1,3,7].
+Optimal reconstruction kernels are learned for each RGC using least-squares regression of recorded responses to many visual images, and the reconstruction of a new incident image is computed with the sum of the filters weighted by the response of each cell.
+The quality of linearly reconstructed images can be enhanced by applying an autoencoder neural network to leverage natural image priors [8], or by using deep neural networks to non-linearly recover additional high spatial frequency image components [4].
+Neural networks can also be directly trained (supervised) for reconstruction, but this is data-intensive, and to date has limited their use to simulated data, or low-dimensional stimuli and small numbers of cells [9].
+These regression approaches leave substantial room for improvement and interpretation.
+A Bayesian formulation, in which encoding model and prior probabilities are made explicit and are separately fitted, could provide a more flexible and interpretable solution, and could potentially improve the fidelity of reconstructed images.

-Here, we present a method for approximate maximum a posteriori (MAP) image reconstruction from recorded RGC spikes, combining a retinal encoding model that accurately captures retinal responses [10] with state-of-the-art image priors that are implicitly embedded in deep denoising networks [11, 12, 13, 14, 15, 16].
-Separating the contributions of image prior and RGC spiking response likelihood allows independent training of both elements, and offers flexible exploration and interpretation.
-Specifically, (1) any pre-trained or closed-form natural image prior can be used, and the effects of different priors can be compared; and (2) any model of RGC encoding that provides an explicit likelihood can be used, allowing examination of the relative importance of different model components in representing the visual signal, such as spike train history, cell-to-cell correlations and output nonlinearities.
-We apply our method to reconstruct flashed natural images from responses of several hundred macaque RGCs of identified types recorded with large-scale electrode arrays.
-We compare these results to published state-of-the-art linear and neural network regression methods.
-The new method matches or outperforms previous methods, producing sharper, more naturalistic reconstructions, and similar or greater perceptual similarity to ground truth.
-However, our method also produces some reconstructions with distinctive hallucinated image structure, as would be expected when RGC signals are noisy and image priors dominate the reconstruction process.
-Finally, comparisons to reconstructions using more conventional encoding models and image priors reveal that both aspects of the approach are important for the most accurate reconstructions.
-Source code, fitted models, and a subset of the test dataset used to produce example reconstructions are available at https://github.com/wueric/RGC_MAP_reconstruction.
+Here we present a method for approximate maximum a posteriori (MAP) image reconstruction from RGC spikes, that combines a retinal encoding model that accurately captures retinal responses [10] with state-of-the-art image priors that are implicitly embedded in deep denoising networks 11.
+12. 13.
+14. 15.
+16. By separating the effects of image prior and retinal spiking response likelihood, our method offers two primary advantages over existing methods for reconstruction: (1) any pre-trained or closed-form natural image prior can be used, and the effects of different priors can be compared; and (2) any model of RGC encoding that provides an explicit likelihood can be used, and the method can quantify the relative importance of different model components in representing the visual signal, including spike train history, cell-to-cell correlations and output nonlinearities.
+We apply our method to reconstruct static flashed natural images from responses of several hundred macaque RGCs of identified types recorded with large-scale electrode arrays.
+We compare our method directly to published state-of-the-art linear and neural network regression methods (Section 4.1).
+The new method matches or significantly outperforms previous methods, producing sharper, more naturalistic reconstructions (Figure 2), and similar or greater perceptual similarity to ground truth (Figure 3, Tables 1 and 2).
+However, our method also produces some reconstructions with distinctive spurious image structure, as would be expected when RGC signals are noisy and image priors dominate the reconstruction process.
+Finally, comparisons to more conventional encoding models and image priors reveal that both aspects of the approach are important for the most accurate reconstructions.